 vendors, are in place.
 Youth Career Advisors are located in WorkOne offices on the campuses of Ivy Tech

-in Noblesville and Shelbyville and have close working relationships with these entities.
+in Noblesville and have close working relationships with these entities.
 Youth staff will

 continue to work with these providers to ensure youth have access to opportunities for occupational